joespeaker/pedalBoardScript/README.md

 # pedalBoardScript
- This script is used to automate audio editing for my YouTube channel.
+ This script is used to automate audio editing for my <a href="">YouTube channel.</a>

- This project uses Spotify's open source project called pedalboard to add reverb to the audio.
+ This project uses Spotify's open source project called <a href="https://github.com/spotify/pedalboard">pedalboard</a> to add reverb to the audio.